Top 10 Unexplained Mysteries: Unsolved Mysteries of the World and History

 When mankind finally understood how useful those signs would be for science and archaeology, they tried to get natives to decipher them, but it was too late.

 There was a villager that still knew it, but he wouldn't even touch the tablets because he was forbidden by the missionaries, so the European captain who owned the tablet got the man drunk.
-The drunken elder chanted the tablet's contents, but the captain had a lot of difficulty assigning meanings to the symbol.
+The drunken elder chanted the tablet's contents, but the captain had a lot of difficulties assigning meanings to the symbol.

 We just know the story was about the mating of two Gods and their offspring.